 Most of the time, penny stocks aren't worth the risks.
 Penny stocks—microcaps, small caps, whatever they're called—aren't like normal stocks.
 They're not listed on any major stock exchange.
 Even if you have a good online broker, you may have to jump through hoops to buy them, even signing a waiver with your broker.

 Unlike normal stocks listed on the NASDAQ, New York Stock Exchange, or other major markets, penny stocks are traded on the OTC (Over The Counter) markets.
-The NYSE and NASDAQ, for example, have requirements on a minimum market cap and share price, as well as annual listing fees.

 In practice, with an online broker, the exchange a stock is on isn't an issue to make trades.
 You can buy from any exchange your broker supports.
 With that said, however, pay close attention to where a penny stock is traded.
 If it's on the OTCBB (operated by the Financial Industry Regulatory Authority), the company has met at least the minimum standards of keeping its financial statements up to date.
 If it's on the Pink Sheets, it may not have met even those requirements.